 Listening to the chest with a stethoscope (auscultation) reveals abnormal breath sounds, such as crackles, which may be signs of fluid in the lungs.
 Often, blood pressure is low.
 Cyanosis (blue skin, lips, and nails caused by lack of oxygen to the tissues) is often seen.

 ARDS often needs to be treated in an intensive care unit (ICU).

 The goal of treatment is to provide breathing support and treat the cause of ARDS.
 This may involve medicines to treat infections, reduce inflammation, and remove fluid from the lungs.

 A ventilator is used to deliver high doses of oxygen and continued pressure (positive end-expiratory pressure, or PEEP) to the damaged lungs.
 Patients often need to be deeply sedated with medicines.
 During treatment, doctors and nurses make every effort to protect the lungs from further damage.

 Many family members of people with ARDS are under extreme stress.
 Often they can relieve this stress by joining support groups where members share common experiences and problems.

 Many people who survive ARDS have memory loss or other quality-of-life problems after they recover.
-This is due to brain damage that occurred when the lungs weren't working properly and the brain wasn't getting enough oxygen.
+This is due to brain damage that occurred when the lungs were not working properly and the brain was not getting enough oxygen.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.